Heartbreak Ridge: Production

 Marines who viewed the film cited numerous issues with the way they were portrayed.
 Major Powers, the battalion's inexperienced S-3 Operations Officer, is repeatedly shown disparaging and insulting Gunny Highway, as well as showing blatant favoritism regarding "his" Marines of the First Platoon.
 In reality, this would not have happened, given Highway's Medal of Honor.
 Much of the "training" done before the Grenada invasion was highly inaccurate, including the fact that Highway's Marine Recon unit did not have a Navy corpsman to deal with his men if injured.
 Even on a relatively small budget, the technical advice was poor.
 The Defense Department originally supported the film, but withdrew its backing after seeing a preview in November 1986.
+Issues were drawn with the use of profanity, as well as the depiction of Eastwood's character shooting a wounded Cuban soldier in the back, which would constitute a war crime.
+The Marine Corps were also forbidden by the Department from promoting the film.
+The original screenplay depicted Highway's squad as being rerouted to Grenada after being sent to Lebanon to replace marines killed in the 1983 Beirut barracks bombings, but the Department wanted this plot point removed despite its historical accuracy.
+Eastwood initially refused before eventually relenting and accepting a script rewrite, but referred to the decision as "altering history" and stated that he was "sure relatives of people killed in Beirut wouldn’t like having that history denied."
 Eastwood was paid $6 million for directing and starring in the film.

 Beginning in summer 1986, Heartbreak Ridge was filmed at Camp Talega (the location of the barracks), Chappo Flats (the location of the parachute rigging scene) and Mainside (the 1st Marine Division headquarters) on California's Camp Pendleton Marine Corps Base, the former campus of the San Diego Military Academy, SDMA Solana Beach and Puerto Rico's Vieques Island.

 The sequence involving the bulldozer is based on a real event during the invasion of Grenada involving Army General John Abizaid, former commander of US Central Command.
 The American attack on Grenada is in some respects accurate, although it was really U.S. Army Rangers that secured the University Medical School.
 The scene in which Lieutenant Ring must resort to using a credit card in order to communicate with his commanders was also based on real-life events involving Army paratroopers.